 - About Us

-This program is for students in grades 2 through 12 and adult learners who have problems with reading.
+This program is for students who are in 2nd through 12th grade and adult learners who have difficulties with reading.

-- Direct and explicit - Teachers use a direct interactive style designed to help students understand concepts that govern the English language.
+- Direct and explicit - Teachers use a direct interactive style that is designed to help students understand concepts that govern the English language.